Restitution and unjust enrichment: Roman law

 Further, the actio de in rem verso gradually expanded to cover instances in which third parties were enriched at the expense of the impoverished obligee, and unjustified enrichment was recognized as a source of obligations under the heading of "quasi-contract".

 Civil law

+For the School of Salamanca members, like Tomás de Mercado, the prohibition of unjustified enrichment finds directly its source in natural law, which doesn't allow a privileged party, and in the principle of commutative justice.
+Thus it manages apply to the entire law on propriety and contract.
+It had, for example, a strong influence on the reflexions regarding contracts of prostitution.

-The interpretations of Roman law principles on unjustified enrichment, by the French Jurist Jean Domat, and the German jurist Friedrich Carl von Savigny, formed the respective origins of the modern French and German law on unjustified enrichment.
+The interpretations of Roman law principles on unjustified enrichment, by the French jurist Jean Domat and the German jurist Friedrich Carl von Savigny, formed the respective origins of the modern French and German law on unjustified enrichment.
 Domat developed the French unjustified enrichment principles based on the actio de in rem verso, as well as a modified version of the Roman concept of causa (cause), which renders contracts actionable even when they are not normally recognized under Roman law.
 In contrast, the concept of unjustified enrichment is considerably broader and more frequently invoked in Germany and Greece to address issues of restitution as well as restoration for failed juridical acts.
 Equitable tracing is a particularly well suited remedial tool.